cullenjett/quickbase_record/README.md

 ## Usage

 ### Initialize the API Client
-QuickbaseRecord is built on top of the [Advantage Quickbase](https://github.com/AdvantageIntegratedSolutions/Quickbase-Gem) gem to make the API calls to QuickBase, so you'll need to configure QuickbaseRecord with your app's realm name and provide a valid username and password.
-This can be done in a single initializer file with a call to `QuickbaseRecords.configure`, making sure to keep your credentials safe from the world.
+QuickbaseRecord is built on top of the [Advantage Quickbase](https://github.com/AdvantageIntegratedSolutions/Quickbase-Gem) gem to make the API calls to QuickBase, so you'll need to configure QuickbaseRecord with your app's realm name and provide a valid username, password, and token (if applicable).
+This can be done in a single initializer file with a call to `QuickbaseRecords.configure`.

 ```
   # config/initializers/quickbase_record.rb

   QuickbaseRecord.configure do |config|
-    config.realm = "your_apps_realm_name"
+    config.realm = "quickbase_app_realm_name"
-    config.username = "valid_username" (or something like ENV["QB_USERNAME"])
+    config.username = "valid_username"
-    config.password = "valid_password" (or something like ENV["QB_PASSWORD"])
+    config.password = "valid_password"
-    config.token = "your_app_token_if_applicable"
+    config.token = "quickbase_app_token_if_applicable"
   end
 ```

 ### Include it in your Class
-Simply `include QuickbaseRecord::Model` in your class and use the `.define_fields` method to supply the table's DBID and a mapping of desired field names => QuickBase FIDs
+Simply `include QuickbaseRecord::Model` in your class and use the `.define_fields` method to supply the table's DBID and a mapping of desired field names => QuickBase FIDs.

+**(NEW IN 0.4.0)**
+.define_fields follows a similar pattern to ActiveRecord migrations.
+It takes a block where data types and field names are definied with a corresponding QuickBase FID.

 ```
   # app/models/post.rb